Write a little about yourself. Just a paragraph will do.

 as TV, my list is waaay too long to admit to at the moment, but for

 a small sampling of currently running shows: Dr. Who, Homeland,

-have a religious devotion to John Oliver.
+devotion to John Oliver.

 Music: I feel like I haven't updated my musical tastes since